INGER STEVENS: Wounded Butterfly

 A riveting and radiant blonde of late 1950s and 1960s Hollywood, Stockholm-born INGER STEVENS (1934-1970) seemed to have the whole world in her corner.
 Bright and breathtaking, she possessed the cool, classic glamour of a Grace Kelly on screen, yet came off more approachable and inviting.
 Her warm smile and honey-glazed vocal tones could melt an iceberg.
 She was a paradoxical beauty, an intriguing study in contrasts—tender yet elusive, welcoming yet guarded, stunningly attractive yet modest.
 Her finest showcases came via light TV comedy (THE FARMER’S DAUGHTER) and film drama (CRY TERROR, 1958) until her vastly unhappy personal life caught up to her.

-For obtaining the issue or article on INGER STEVENS, please call Carol at Subscriptions at (866) 880=2108.
+For obtaining the issue or article on INGER STEVENS, please call Subscriptions at (866) 880=2108.

 All Film Articles